ishandubey22/sp500-ceiling/README.md

     OOS Sharpe delta: -0.11
 ```

 **The negative sign is not a typo.** Using correct historical membership *improved* the anti-consensus strategy by 1.95 pp annually.
 Survivorship bias is directional and it inflates naive backtests of long-winners strategies; it deflates naive backtests of fade-the-winner strategies.
 Measuring the direction is the point.

 The terminal-return delta is zero because 57% of delisted tickers still lack full price history.
-That gap is documented, not hidden.
+That gap is noted here.
 ---

 ## The three bias layers